 Susan is a former U.S. Ambassador to the Republic of Austria and, through The Craig and Susan McCaw Foundation, is an advocate for education and economic development in the developing world.
 She is a Trustee of Stanford University and serves on Khan Academy’s Global Advisory Board as well as on the board of other non-profit organizations.

 Mabel van Oranje

 Mabel is the initiator and chair of Girls Not Brides: The Global Partnership to End Child Marriage, with over twenty years of experience in building partnerships for justice and social change.
 She is a board member of the European Council on Foreign Relations and the Open Society Foundations and serves on the advisory committees of various other organizations.

 Lynn is a Partner at McKinsey & Company, where she co-founded and now leads the practice area dedicated to working with philanthropists, nonprofit organizations and companies on social sector issues.
 She is also the board chair of water.org and a board member of Stars Foundation.

 Fayeeza is the Co-founder and Chairman of the Aman Foundation, a private philanthropic trust, addressing health and education needs for the under-served in Pakistan.
-She also serves as a Trustee of the British Asian Trust and is a Founding Partner and Board Member of the LSE - South Asia Centre.
+She also serves as a Trustee of the British Asian Trust and a founding member of the Advisory Board of the LSE South Asia Centre.